Pagliacci: Performance history

 Pagliacci received mixed critical reviews after its world premiere, but was instantly successful with the public and has remained so ever since.

 The UK premiere of Pagliacci took place at the Royal Opera House, Covent Garden, under the management of Sir Augustus Harris in London on 19 May 1893, supervised by the composer.
 Nellie Melba sang Nedda, with Fernando De Lucia as Canio and Mario Ancona as Tonio, M. Bonnard (Beppe) and Richard Green (Silvio).
 The conductor was Luigi Mancinelli.

 The US premiere followed a month later at the Grand Opera House in New York City on 15 June 1893, conducted by Gustav Hinrichs, with Selma Kronold (Nedda), American tenor Agostino Montegriffo (Canio), and Giuseppe Campanari (Tonio).

 The 'old' Metropolitan Opera House first staged the work on 11 December as a double-bill with Orfeo ed Euridice, with the same cast as the London premiere with Melba in the role of Nedda, De Lucia as Canio, and Ancona as Tonio.
 The Met again staged Pagliacci as a double-bill with the same cast and conductor, this time followed by Cavalleria rusticana on 22 December 1893 with Emma Calvé as Santuzza, conducted by Enrico Bevignani.
 The two operas have since been frequently performed in this double-bill, a pairing referred to in the operatic world colloquially as "Cav and Pag".

-The Belgian premiere (in a French translation) took place on 14 February 1895 (Valentine's Day) at the Theatre de la Monnaie, Brussels, with Cécile Simonnet as Nedda, conducted by Philippe Flon.
+The Belgian premiere (in a French translation) took place on 14 February 1895 at the Theatre de la Monnaie, Brussels, with Cécile Simonnet as Nedda, conducted by Philippe Flon.

 In 1902, the opera received its French premiere at the Paris Opera, with legendary tenor Jean de Reszke as Canio in what would be his last public performance, as he would later retire from the stage to focus on teaching and to spend more time with his family.

 Pagliacci was produced alone in Washington National Opera's November 1997 production by Franco Zeffirelli.
 The re-organised New York City Opera presented Pagliacci in 2016 on a double bill with Rachmaninoff's Aleko.